 Port Douglas accommodation ranges from campsites and hostels to luxury 5-star resort hotels, villas, rentals, and apartments.
-Port Douglas accommodation caters to all sorts of holiday-makers and visitors and if your budget is big, you could easily spend it here on a stunning place to stay.
+Port Douglas‘s accommodation choices cater to all sorts of holiday-makers and visitors and if your budget is big, you could easily spend it here on a stunning place to stay.
+This post covers the best accommodation in Port Douglas for your holiday or vacation.

-Port Douglas is a small, beautifully resort town approximately 1 hour north of Cairns by car.
-It is an understandably popular holiday destination for international and domestic travelers and tourists.
-As lockdowns ease and the world opens up, Port Douglas will be busy again, fast.
-We highly recommend booking your holiday accommodation early.
+Port Douglas Australia is an understandably popular holiday destination for international and domestic travelers and tourists.
+Port Douglas is becoming very busy again as the world opens up and with the Christmas season approaching, We highly recommend booking your holiday accommodation early.

 We have a post detailing where is Port Douglas, if you’re unsure.